ceph/ceph/doc/rados/operations/pools.rst

 .. _cache_min_flush_age:

 .. describe:: cache_min_flush_age

-   The time (in seconds) before the cache tiering agent will flush an object from the cache pool to the storage pool.
+   :Description: Sets the time (in seconds) before the cache-tiering agent
+                 flushes an object from the cache pool to the storage pool.
    :Type: Integer
-   :Example: ``600`` 10min
+   :Example: ``600`` (600 seconds: ten minutes)

 .. _cache_min_evict_age:

 .. describe:: cache_min_evict_age

-   The time (in seconds) before the cache tiering agent will evict an object from the cache pool.
+   :Description: Sets the time (in seconds) before the cache-tiering agent
+                 evicts an object from the cache pool.
    :Type: Integer
-   :Example: ``1800`` 30min
+   :Example: ``1800`` (1800 seconds: thirty minutes)

 .. _fast_read:

 .. describe:: fast_read

-   On Erasure Coding pool, if this flag is turned on, the read request would issue sub reads to all shards, and waits until it receives enough shards to decode to serve the client.
-In the case of jerasure and isa erasure plugins, once the first K replies return, client's request is served immediately using the data decoded from these replies.
-This helps to tradeoff some resources for better performance.
-Currently this flag is only supported for Erasure Coding pool.
+   :Description: For erasure-coded pools, if this flag is turned ``on``, the
+                 read request issues "sub reads" to all shards, and then waits until it receives enough shards to decode before it serves the client.
+If *jerasure* or *isa* erasure plugins are in use, then after the first *K* replies have returned, the client's request is served immediately using the data decoded from these replies.
+This approach sacrifices resources in exchange for better performance.
+This flag is supported only for erasure-coded pools.  :Type: Boolean :Defaults: ``0``

-   :Type: Boolean
-   :Defaults: ``0``

 .. _scrub_min_interval: